10 foods for happiness

 “Food choices dictate a lot about brain health,” says Ramsey, which is good news, because we can make smarter choices, like carrots over Cheetos.

-And the old adage about “eating the rainbow”—think purple cauliflower and red beans—also boosts brain-cell functioning and your general level of joy.
+And the old adage about “eating the rainbow”—think purple cauliflower and red beans—also boosts brain-cell functioning and, great news, your general level of joy.

 When you see it at the farmer's market, buy two!
 Cauliflower is full of vitamin B6 and folate, which your body uses to make neurotransmitters like serotonin and dopamine.